HomeShare International

 This is a useful overview of a CoP, and the principles behind it.

-How does the CoP work?
+How might the CoP work?

-Can I attend?
+Could I attend?

 If you run a homeshare programme and are a Core Member of the Homeshare International Network, then please commit to joining this new initiative to support and enrich your practice.